Progress on the National Housing Strategy | A Place to Call Home

 Reaching Home (led by Infrastructure Canada) Opens in new tab

 Reaching Home is a community-based program that helps prevent and reduce homelessness across Canada.
-This program is investing $3.1 billion in funding over 10 years to reduce chronic homelessness nationally by 50% by March 2028.
+This program is investing nearly $4 billion in funding over 9 years to reduce chronic homelessness nationally by 50% by March 2028.

 Shared Equity Mortgage Providers Fund Opens in new tab

-The Shared Equity Mortgage Providers Fund will help 1,500 first-time homebuyers and assist in the creation of 1,500 projected new homeownership units.
+The Shared Equity Mortgage Providers Fund will help 1,500 homebuyers buy their first home and assist in the creation of 1,500 projected new homeownership units.

 committed to help create new units